anoma/nspec/docs/anomian.juvix.md

 > The computational aspect of an engine is what we refer to as its **behaviour**,
 > and it is correct to think of it as a function that takes in a message and the
 > engine's environment.
-However, the return type of this function cannot be anything, what an engine can produce is part of the model of engines, and it's fixed.
+However, the return type of this function cannot be
+anything: the type what an engine can produce is part of the model of engines, and it is fixed.

 What exactly can an engine do if it's not just the same message passing we already know?

 <div class="grid" markdown>

-> We decompose the engine's behaviour into a set of **effects**.
+> We decompose the engine's range of possible reactions into a set of **effects**.
 These effects
 > are the valid actions that the engine can perform.
 We can represent these
 > effects with the `Effect` type.